Venue : Mandarin Oriental Singapore, 5 Raffles Avenue

 Please add to calendar before registering for the event

-AmCham Singapore is proud to be the partner of the Asia House Conference - Asia Trade in the New Global Order.
-Please find the information on the conference below.
+AmCham Singapore is proud to partner Asia House for their upcoming signature conference - Asia Trade in the New Global Order.

-Asia Trade in the New Global Order will bring policymakers and business leaders together to share analysis and insights on emerging trends in the trading landscape.
+Asia Trade in the New Global Order brings policymakers and business leaders together to share analysis and insights on emerging trends in the trading landscape.
 The conference will focus on the changes taking place across policy and technology, and how these will shape global trade.
+Confirmed speakers include:

 Panel session 1 | The Shifting Trade Landscape in Asia and Beyond